Prioritizing Student Wellbeing Through New Health and Wellness Days

 Join Campus Recreation for an invigorating, all-levels flow class that will build steadiness and ease into each posture.
 Attendees will use continuous breath and movement to mindfully engage muscle groups to support the body, while also centering and energizing the mind and body.
 After class, participants will feel grounded, stable and calm.
 Register here.

-The Office of Student Outreach and Support will host its Allies of Recovery Training for students, faculty and staff to learn how to create inclusive and supportive environments for students in recovery.
+The Office of Student Support and Well-being will host its Allies of Recovery Training for students, faculty and staff to learn how to create inclusive and supportive environments for students in recovery.
 Register here.

 No registration required.